 DiNallo recently concluded a coaching career at Felician that spanned four sports and 23 years.
 He was the head coach of three teams, twice leading two simultaneously.
-He joined Felician as a part-time assistant coach for the first two years of the women’s basketball and softball programs, from 1996 to 1998.
+He joined Felician as a part-time assistant for the first two years of the women’s basketball and softball programs, from 1996 to 1998.
 He was then promoted to the full-time position of assistant director of athletics/sports information director, head women’s basketball coach, and head coach of the brand-new women’s soccer team.

-DiNallo coached the soccer team for five years, until his appointment as athletics director, posting a cumulative record of 49-38-4.
+DiNallo led the soccer program for five years -- until his appointment as athletics director -- posting a cumulative record of 49-38-4.
 His 2001 Golden Falcons set a school record with 14 victories and won the CACC regular-season title.
 He was named CACC and NAIA Regional Coach of the Year.
 That squad was inducted into the Felician Athletics Hall of Fame in 2019.

-DiNallo became the Golden Falcons’ inaugural golf coach in 2005.
+DiNallo became the Golden Falcons’ inaugural men's golf coach in 2005.
 His 2015-16 squad set a school record by finishing second in the CACC Championship tournament, and saw senior Andrew Geesey win the individual crown.
-He has sent three indivdiual golfers to the NCAA Regionals and coached teams that claimed seven CACC Team Sportsmanship Awards before stepping down following the 2018-19 campaign.
+He sent three indivdiual golfers to the NCAA Regionals and coached teams that claimed seven CACC Team Sportsmanship Awards before stepping down following the 2018-19 campaign.

 In October 2017, DiNallo was inducted into the Immaculate Conception High School of Lodi Hall of Fame.
 He serves on the Felician Athletics Hall of Fame Committee among several internal committees and organizations.
-An accomplished play-by-play broadcaster, DiNallo has called several CACC Championship tournaments on the CACC Digital Network, and often fills in on the headphones on Golden Falcon home games.
+An accomplished play-by-play broadcaster, DiNallo has called several league championship tournaments on the CACC Network, and often fills in on the headphones on Golden Falcon home games.